Frame a Hypothesis

 we believe (FEATURE or SUBJECT)

-As you can see, the expected outcome is written with a modifier such as
+As you can see, the expected outcome is specified with a modifier such as

-This will help us to measure the outcome before and after the change.
+This will help to measure the outcome before and after the change.

 if we OFFER TO FILTER USERS